check-face/facemorph.me/src/explain.md

 ## What is this?
-This is a fun experiment to generate and morph faces.
+This is a fun experiment to generate and morph faces online.
 Type something in both text boxes and click morph to generate a video morphing between them.

 Not sure what to type?